+Neither drains nor drainage systems were tested.
+Drainage is connected to the main sewer.
+Fire, Smoke and Burglar Alarms Visually inspected.
+No tests whatsoever were carried out to the system or appliances.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.

-Any additional limits to inspection The property was occupied, fully furnished and all floors were covered.
-Floor coverings restricted my inspection of flooring.
+Any Additional Limits to Inspection The property was unoccupied, but furnished and floors were covered.
+I was unable to inspect the sub floor area as no suitable access hatch was available.
+Floor coverings have not been moved.
+These restricted my inspection of flooring.
+Personal effects in cupboards and fitted wardrobes were not moved and restricted my inspection.
 Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
+My physical inspection of the roof void area was restricted due to insulation material and a lack of suitable crawl boards.
+As a result, the roof void area was only viewed from the floored areas.
 I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.
 The report does not include an asbestos inspection.
 However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
-If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns you should engage a qualified asbestos surveyor.
-Any such materials should not be drilled or disturbed without prior advice from a licensed specialist.
+If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns, you should engage a qualified asbestos surveyor.

 Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate.
-In accordance with Health and Safety guidelines I have not disturbed insulation, furniture or personal effects.
-Floor coverings have not been moved.